IMPROVING Water Quality

 Water is the lifeblood of Montauk.
 It defines who we are as a community.
 In fact, Montauk has 23 bodies of water – some of which are threatened.
 To ensure the health of our water bodies, we have introduced and continue to sustain multiple water quality programs and initiatives.

 Enterococcus is a bacteria that exists in the guts of warm-blooded animals (birds, humans, and other mammals).
-Out of concern for declining water quality, CCOM joined Surfrider Foundation’s nationwide Blue Water Task Force to test Enterococcus bacteria levels in Montauk’s waters.
-Since then, CCOM staff and volunteers have expanded the program and now work year-round collecting water samples throughout East Hampton Town and performing bacterial analysis right in our office lab.
-On average, during the summer months we process 30 water samples per week!
+Out of concern for declining water quality, CCOM joined Surfrider Foundation’s nationwide Blue Water Task Force in 2013 to start testing enterococcus bacteria levels in Montauk’s waters.
+Since then, CCOM staff and volunteers have expanded the program and now work year-round collecting water samples in Montauk, Amagansett, and East Hampton, and performing bacterial analysis right in our office lab.
+On average, during the summer months, we process 30 water samples per week!
 Sharing our data with the Blue Water Task Force ensures broader outreach and greater environmental and public health.

 We are able to fund this significant new program because of the remarkable generosity of donors who have supported our Clean Water Challenge, including CCOM Sustainer Circle Members, whose three-year financial commitments help make this program possible.
 We are also deeply grateful to the Town of East Hampton, which approved significant funding for this initiative.